glimpse-editor/getglimpse-web/content/posts/a-year-in-summary.md

 ### Clarifications
 We closed our Patreon account in December 2019 because of an online disinformation campaign organised by trolls to spread lies about our project and contributors for several months.

-We chose to combat baseless accusations that we were abusing or embezzling funds by providing maximum transparency to our donors via [an Open Collective campaign](https://opencollective.com/glimpse) we started in September 2019.
-This in conjunction with an independently verifiable record of us delivering on our promises demonstrates that any claims made about our project being a scam are clearly false.
+We chose to combat the baseless accusations being made by providing maximum transparency to our donors via [an Open Collective campaign](https://opencollective.com/glimpse) we started in September 2019.
+We believe that this approach, together with an independently verifiable record of us delivering on our promises, provides a strong rebuttal and demonstrates our good faith.
 [More Information](https://glimpse-editor.github.io/about/#are-you-scamming-me)

 Figures related to the four transfers of funds from Patreon to Open Collective have been marked with an asterisk (*).
 On Open Collective it looks like a single incognito user has donated $514 USD, because you are viewing the figure **after** various Patreon and PayPal fees were charged but **before** Open Collective fees had been charged on the transferred amount.